databrickslabs/splunk-integration/app/README.md

 # INSTALLATION
 Databricks Add-on for Splunk can be installed through UI using "Manage Apps" > "Install app from file" or by extracting tarball directly into $SPLUNK_HOME/etc/apps/ folder.

+# CREATE USERS AND ASSIGN ROLES

+** Steps to create user with "databricks_admin" capabilities:

+* Login as admin.
+* Go to Settings->Users.
+* If you want to create new User: Click on "New User".
+Enter "Name" of the user, set and confirm password.
+In the Assign roles section select 'databricks_admin' role, it should be shown in Selected Items sections and Save.
+Go to Administrator and select Logout.
+Login as the User you created by giving the name and password.
+While logging as new User created it will ask to reset password, Reset the password and complete login.
+* If you want to edit an existing User: Click on Edit section in Actions of the User you want to update.
+In the Assign roles section select 'databricks_admin' role, it should be shown in Selected Items sections and Save.
+Go to Administrator and select Logout.
+Now Login as user you created by giving username and password.

+** Steps to create user with "databricks_user" capabilities:

+* Login as admin.
+* Go to Settings->Users.
+* If you want to create new User: Click on "New User".
+Enter "Name" of the user, set and confirm password.
+In the Assign roles section select 'databricks_user' role, it should be shown in Selected Items sections and Save.
+Go to Administrator and select Logout.
+Login as the User you created by giving the name and password.
+While logging as new User created it will ask to reset password, Reset the password and complete login.
+* If you want to edit an existing User: Click on Edit section in Actions of the User you want to update.
+In the Assign roles section select 'databricks_user' role, it should be shown in Selected Items sections and Save.
+Go to Administrator and select Logout.
+Now Login as user you created by giving username and password.

+**Note**: To create user and assign roles, admin_all_objects capability is required.
+Make sure to make no modification is the existing created "databricks_admin" and "databricks_user" roles.

+# CAPABILITIES

+* User with 'databricks_admin' capability can do the Configuration of the Account and Proxy, whereas users with 'databricks_user' capability can't do the Configuration and will only be able to view it.
+* User with either of the capability can run the Custom commands.
+* User who is not having either of the capability, for them the Configuration Page won't load and will not be able to run the Custom Commands also.

 # CONFIGURATION
-Users will be required to have admin_all_objects capability in order to configure Databricks Add-on for Splunk.
-This integration allows a user to configure only one pair of Databricks Instance, its credentials, and Databricks Cluster Name at a time.
+Users will be required to have databricks_admin role in order to configure Databricks Add-on for Splunk.
+This integration allows a user to configure multiple pair of Databricks Instances, its credentials, and Databricks Cluster Name at a time.
 In case a user is using the integration in search head cluster environment, configuration on all the search cluster nodes will be overwritten as and when a user changes some configuration on any one of the search head cluster members.
 Hence a user should configure the integration on only one of the search head cluster members.

 **Configuration pre-requisites**:
 To configure the Add-on with Azure Active Directory token authentication, you need to provision a service principal in Azure Portal and add it to the target Azure Databricks workspace.

 * To provision a service principal, follow [these steps](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/aad/service-prin-aad-token#--provision-a-service-principal-in-azure-portal)